11/24/10

 Discovering the Symmetrical Photograph

-When I got home from our trip and began to study and organize all the pictures I had taken, I became fascinated by several close up images I made of marble surfaces (walls, columns, floor pieces) in the Hagia Sophia.
+When I got home from our trip and began to study, edit and organize all the pictures I had taken, I became fascinated by several close up images I had made in the Hagia Sophia of its marble surfaces (walls, columns, floor pieces).
 I had taken the pictures simply to document the natural designs in the polished marble surfaces - they seemed to me beautiful "abstract pictures" in their own right.
-When I saw these photographs they reminded me of some decorative marble wall pieces in the Hagia Sophia which had fascinated me but which I had neglected to photograph.
-What I was remembering were some large rectangular slabs of marble that had been sliced thin, flipped over and then set side-by-side to create something like decorative, symmetrical Rorschach-diptych designs.
+When I saw the photographs I had made, they reminded me of some decorative marble wall pieces in the Hagia Sophia which had fascinated me but which I had neglected to photograph.
+Large rectangular slabs of marble had been sliced thin, flipped over and then set side-by-side to create something like decorative, symmetrical Rorschach-diptych designs.
 (See the image below which I found on the internet to illustrate what I was remembering.
 You can click on the image to enlarge it.)

-With this memory of the marble walls now etched in my mind I felt compelled to try making my own symmetrical diptychs using the close up images I had made of marble surfaces I duplicated the original image of the marble surface, flipped it around and collaged it together with the original source image.
-I continued playing with the imagery until I finally arrived at the kind of Four-fold symmetrical images you see presented below.
-(See my Preface for a more exacting outline of how I construct symmetrical photographs.)
+With this memory of the marble walls now etched in my mind I felt compelled to try making my own symmetrical diptychs using the close up images I had made of the marble surfaces I duplicated the original image of the marble surface, flipped it around and collaged it together with the original source image.
+The image felt incomplete as it was so I continued playing with the process until I finally arrived at the Four-fold symmetrical image you see presented below.
+(See my Preface for a more exacting outline of how I construct symmetrical photographs and their symbolic meanings.)

-I continue to feel, quite frankly, amazed at the intuitional impulse which initiated the idea to make these symmetrical images with their surprising degree of image transformation!
+I continue to feel, quite frankly, amazed at the intuitional impulse which initiated the idea and the means to make these symmetrical images with their surprising degree of image transformation!
 I started with simple photographic documents of flat marble surfaces and somehow ended up with images that (for me) offer an experience of deep, interior, self-illuminated space.
-This new other-worldly imagery, which manifested its own light, a rhythmic movement like breathing, and an inexplicably vast spaciousness, definitely corresponded to the Qur'an illuminations, the mysterious awakening sounds of the Ezan, and the round vast mosque spaces I had encountered in Turkey which were alive with the sacred.
-The Four-fold symmetrical process was transforming snapshots into symbols; the symbolic photographs that seemed to come into existence of their own creative volition were transforming me.
+This new, other-worldly imagery, which manifested its own internal light, a rhythmic pulsating movement like breathing, and an inexplicably vast spaciousness, definitely corresponded to my experiences encountered in Turkey of the Qur'an illuminations, the mysterious awakening sounds of the Ezan, the round vast mosque spaces, the stillness invoked by the whirling dervishes . . . all of which were, it seemed to me, to be alive and pulsating with the sacred

 Prayer Stones #1 (source image: marble column surface, Hagia Sophia, Istanbul) 19x25" double-page illumination